RittoShadow/QCan/src/main/java/cl/uchile/dcc/README.md

 The UCQGeneratorTest class contains a main type that creates SPARQL queries that are "hard" to process.
 These queries contain n conjunctions of patterns containing m disjunctions.

-> java UCQGeneratorTest conjunctions unions
+> mvn exec:java@ucq -Dexec.args="-c conjunctions -u unions"

 ###Generator